darithedevVC/31-Days-Of-Cloud-Day-One/README.md

 Default region name [None]: Region
 Default output format [None]: Output (json or hcl)
 ```
-2. In your working directory create a directory for your configuration and the file to define your S3 bucket
+2. In the working directory create a directory for your configuration and file to define your S3 bucket

 ```
 mkdir test-terraform-aws-s3